 I never stopped listening to club music.
-I never made it to a Love Parade or any large-scale festival like Mayday, and that sucks, but it's fine.
-I witnessed slow but steady evolution that put a 'vintage' label to vinyl records while brining MacBooks to DJ tables.
-Electronic sounds typical for trance music started to creep into mainstream genres, rendering the notion of 'electronic music' meaningless.
+I never made it to a Love Parade or any large-scale festival like Mayday, and that sucks, but it’s fine.
+I witnessed slow but steady evolution that put a ‘vintage’ label to vinyl records and brought MacBooks to DJ tables.
+Electronic sounds typical for trance music started to creep into mainstream genres effectively rendering the notion of ‘electronic music’ meaningless.
 All popular music sooner or later became electronic music.

-I'm glad I was at a right time and a right place.
+I’m glad I was at the right time and the right place.

 People often tend to whine music used to be better when they were young.
 That’s not me.
 Yes, I tend to feel nostalgic about old music and I don’t understand some modern genres.
 But lot of great things happened in the meantime.

 Dozens of great young artists produce amazing electronic music on a daily basis.
 Producers like Raz Nitzan still deliver tons of freshly produced beats as if 2000s never ended.
 I fell in love with modern drum’n’bass and synthwave.
 I keep discovering new, less known artists that wouldn’t have made it to MTV 2 Pop in the 2000s.
 Internet revolutionized music discovery to the point I’d never have dreamt of.